A high-spec home set in open farmland with sweeping views to the Northumberland coast.

 Bracken Lodge is nestled in an enviable position with a panoramic view of the Northumbrian coast to the front and rolling hills to the rear.
 Located between the villages of Swarland and Newton-on-the-Moor it is just 7 miles from the historic town of Alnwick, with its Castle and world-famous Garden, and 9 miles to Morpeth where the shops are a must.

 In Alnwick you will find an excellent range of amenities and an eclectic mix of charming specialist shops.
-Here you can wander the cobbled streets and gift shops around the marketplace, or stop-off at one of the many quaint cafes across the area, including Bari Tea based in the Castle Quarter for a very lovely lunch or a decadent afternoon cream tea!
+Here you can wander the cobbled streets and gift shops around the marketplace, or stop-off at one of the many quaint cafes across the area, including Strawberry Lounge, for a very lovely lunch, cream tea or delicious cake!
 Sit by the fire in the old station waiting room of Barter Books in Alnwick reading one of their thousands of second hand books.

 For provisions, you will find plenty of choice - try award-winning Turnbull’s for fine food and quality meats; The Alnwick Deli for delicious local produce, cheeses, hampers and gifts; or the Alnwick Bakery for home-baked breads, pies and pastries.
 There is a market every Saturday, a farmer’s market on the last Friday of every month, and a large supermarket nearby for all your holiday essentials.